tejpowar/ee-calculator/README.md

 # Calculator

-Project to create an online calculator using React and Typescript
+Project to create an online calculator using React and Typescript as the core technologies.

 Version number: 5b8d0fd276b6d288905ed2f63a934e057e8feca2

+### Prerequistes

+Make sure node v20.5.0 above is installed.
+Instructions can be found here https://nodejs.org/en/download/package-manager

 ## Running the project

 In the project directory, you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `Features`